fortran-lang/fftpack/doc/specs/fftpack.md

 ### Description

 Computes the forward complex discrete fourier transform (the fourier analysis).
-Equivalently, `zfftf` computes
+Equivalently, `zfftf` computes the fourier coefficients of a complex periodic sequence.
-the fourier coefficients of a complex periodic sequence. the transform is defined below at output parameter `c`.
+The transform is defined below at output parameter `c`.

-The transform is not normalized. to obtain a normalized transform the output must be divided by `n`. otherwise a call of `zfftf` followed by a call of `zfftb` will multiply the sequence by `n`.
+The transform is not normalized.
+To obtain a normalized transform the output must be divided by `n`.
+Otherwise a call of `zfftf` followed by a call of `zfftb` will multiply the sequence by `n`.

 The array `wsave` which is used by subroutine `zfftf` must be